60 Best Bars & Restaurants With Outdoor Dining In NYC

 Have a fine dining rooftop experience at Sushi Lab Rooftop, atop the gorgeous midtown Sanctuary Hotel.
 The new rooftop restaurant features Japanese small plates along with creative sushi, plus an incredible omakase experience, utilizing only the freshest ingredients.
 The space features seats at the chef’s counter and additional outdoor tables practicing safe social distancing.

-Where: 152 W 26th St.
+Where: 152 W 26th St

 Enjoy mouthwatering wood-fired pizzas, pastas, Wood Fired Rosemary Wings and more, along with an extensive beer, wine & cocktail menu at Ainslie in Brooklyn.
 Plus their bottomless brunch is from 11 a.m. – 4 p.m. on the weekends.
 Learn more here.

-On top of The William Vale hotel in Williamsburg, Brooklyn, this 22nd floor rooftop bar comes from Chef Andrew Carmellini.
+On top of The William Vale hotel in Williamsburg, Brooklyn, this 22nd floor rooftop restaurant comes from Chef Andrew Carmellini.
 Enjoy sweeping views of the city while you sip on one of their original or classic cocktails.

 Get an up-close view of the Empire State Building at this terrace atop the Refinery Hotel.
 They have fun handcrafted cocktails, along with light bites like sliders, cacio e pepe tater tots or a chocolate cookie skillet to indulge your sweet tooth!